BeElectrico/Parametric_Cell_Holders/README.md

 Do so at your own risk, I take no responsibility or liability for your own actions, this guide is informational only.

--If you want to learn how to assamble a battery pack safely, I will have a course for you in a few months.
+* If you want to learn how to assamble a battery pack safely, I will have a course for you in a few months.

 # Prerequisites:

-- You know the form factor of the battery you are going to build.
+* You know the form factor of the battery you are going to build.
-- You have an account to acces Fusion360 Online or desktop version.
+* You have an account to acces Fusion360 Online or desktop version.
-- You have access to a printer that can print ABS parts, if not PCBWay is an option.
+* You have access to a printer that can print ABS parts, if not PCBWay is an option.

 # Models and Repositories